8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 2. There's no such thing as intrinsic value, only perceived value.
 3. Scarcity alone doesn't make something more valuable.
 4. Intent and impact are not mutually inclusive or exclusive.
+5. If you want to go fast, go alone.
+If you want to go far, go together.

 ### Practices